Caleb-Stanicar/neural-networks-and-deep-learning/README.md

+# Disclaimer
+This is not my (Caleb Stanicar) project.
+I forked this project while studying neural networks and have since been tweaking the code in an effort to understand the code more deeply and add my own changes!

 # Code samples for "Neural Networks and Deep Learning"

 This repository contains code samples for my book on ["Neural Networks